megatron-uk/raygun-x68k/README.md

   * MUSIC.X - FM Synth driver to playback the Ray Gun music tracks
   * RAY_GUN.PCM - ???
   * START.MES - Text for the secret menu and music test screens
-  * ANI/.ANI Files
+  * ANI/.ANI Files - Image data
-  * PIC/.PR7 Files
+  * PIC/.PR7 Files - Animation data

+As noted earlier, if this disk is used to boot, the *Secret Menu* will be shown, rather than the normal game start screen.

+Beyond the single *Secret Menu* text, there is no dialogue to extract or translate on Disk 2, it contains image/animation data only.

+---

 ## Disk C / Disk 3

   * DISKNO - Contains the bytes 0x02 0x1A
   * START.MES -
-  * ANI/.ANI Files
+  * ANI/.ANI Files - Image data
-  * PIC/.PR7 Files
+  * PIC/.PR7 Files - Animation data

+This is not a bootable disk.

+Beyond the single *Secret Menu* text (which is identical to that found on Disk 2), there is no dialogue to extract or translate on Disk 3, it contains image/animation data only.